nomeata/haskell-for-readers/haskell-for-readers.md

  * the type of functions with multiple arguments is written using multiple arrows,
  * the function arrow can just as well occur inside an argument, namely when an argument itself is a function.

 But what is this type `t`?
 There is not, actually, a type called `t`.
 Instead, this is a *type variable*, meaning that the function `twice` can be used with any type.
-Any lower-case identifier in a type is a type variable (not just `t`), and concrete types are always upper-case.
+Any identifier in a type that starts with a lower-case letter is a type variable (not just `t`), and concrete types always start with an upper-case letter.
-{::comment}
-That is not entirely accurate.
-It's whether they /start/ with a lower- or upper-case letter.
-{:/comment}

 Here we can see that we can use `twice` with numbers, Booleans, and even with functions:
 ```